Five Advantages of Medical Savings Accounts

 During a tight economy, asking for yet another deduction from your paycheck might sound like a dumb move.
-However, medical savings accounts (MSAs) can help most Americans save money on health care expenses while shortening doctors’ visits and hospital stays.
+However, health savings accounts (HSAs) can help most Americans save money on healthcare expenses while shortening doctors’ visits and hospital stays.

 #1: They Can Link Directly with Your Health Insurance

-Because most Americans allow their health insurance providers to manage their medical savings accounts, paying your office visit co-pays and other out of pocket expenses with an MSA is often seamless.
+Because most Americans allow their health insurance providers to manage their medical savings accounts, paying your office visit co-pays and other out-of-pocket expenses with an HSA is often seamless.
 In many healthcare offices, billing departments can submit reimbursement requests to a single insurer, streamlining the billing process.
 Using secure Web sites that resemble online banking services, account holders can review transactions and track payments to healthcare providers.

 #2: You Can Use a Debit Card